A branch of Webber International UniversityIn their own words...

 Bernie has reached the top in all three of the traditional Olympic Equestrian Disciplines: Show Jumping, Dressage and Eventing.
 In 2009 he was inducted into the National Show Hunter Hall of Fame.
 As a Junior, he won both the AHSA Medal and ASPCA Maclay Finals.

 Former Director of Sweet Briar College's riding program, Shelby represented the USHJA Affiliates on the Board of Directors from 2005 through 2011.
 In addition to her work with the Affiliates, she served on the Hunter Restructure Committee, Competitions Committee and Planning Committee.
 She was recognized as the Association’s Volunteer of the Year in 2007.
-Shelby became the USHJA chief executive officer in May of 2011 and leads the staff team as they work with the volunteer leadership in implementing the USHJA’s mission.
+Shelby was the USHJA chief executive officer from May 2011 to 2013.

 Laura Underhill Norment grew up in New Bern , NC and has been involved with horses for over 25 years since her first riding lesson at the age of eight.
 She showed locally both in the ponies and children’s hunters before attending boarding school in Virginia and college at UNC Chapel Hill.
 After college, she entered the intercollegiate riding world at St Andrews in Laurinburg, NC as a working student.